MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 ## Turn off telemetry on environments

-To turn off having telemetry sent from environments, follow the instructions above for turning on telemetry, but set the [!INCLUDE[appinsights](../includes/azure-appinsights-name)] connection string or instrumentation key to a blank value.
+To turn off having telemetry sent from environments, follow the instructions above for turning on telemetry, but set the [!INCLUDE [azure-appinsights-name](../includes/azure-appinsights-name.md)] connection string or instrumentation key to a blank value.

 ## Troubleshooting telemetry setup